mup7/band-name-generator/README.md

 ## License

 This project is licensed under the MIT License.
-See the 'LICENSE' file for details.
+See the [LICENSE](https://github.com/mup7/band-name-generator/blob/main/LICENSE) file for details.

 ## Contributing